oh-my-fish/oh-my-fish/README.md

 ### Dotfiles

 The `$OMF_CONFIG` directory represents the user state of Oh My Fish.
 It is the perfect candidate for being added to your dotfiles and/or checked out to version control.
-There are four important files:
+There are five important files:

 - __`theme`__ - The current theme
 - __`bundle`__ - List of currently installed packages/themes